Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 The virtual density framework is able to model uniform and non-uniform, isotropic or anisotropic geometrical deformations, each of those terms having a specific meaning in the context of virtual density: \begin{itemize} \item Uniform perturbations refer to geometrical perturbations of constant magnitude throughout the geometry.
 Conversely, a non-uniform perturbation refers to one that is either localised or whose amplitude varies within the geometry. \item Isotropic perturbations are invariant by rotation.
 Conversely, anisotropic perturbations depend on the direction. \item An expansion is a geometrical perturbation without mass conservation.
 A swelling refers to a geometrical perturbation with mass conservation. \item Negative expansion or swelling refers to a situation where linear lengths are decreased, while positive expansion or swelling refers to a situation where linear lengths are increased. \end{itemize}

 Applying virtual density essentially amounts to stretching the neutron path when it evolves in a perturbed region.
 In the general case, the neutron path has to be stretched anisotropically, which can be done straightforwardly by adequately modifying the outgoing flight direction/distance after colliding in a perturbed region.
 This is the only change required to a Monte Carlo code if the perturbation is uniform~\cite{yamamoto_monte_2018}.
+On the other hand, explicitely simulating non-uniform perturbation requires one to go back to the framework of coordinate changes initially introduced in ~\cite{shikhov_perturbation_1960} and recently revisited in~\cite{mikolaj_coordinate_change}, and requires that more significant changes be made to the tracking algorithm, and those will not be considered in this paper but left for future works.

+Let us stress here that in our case, we are directly simulating the modified flight path, which means that neutrons are effectively evolving in the modified geometry, and there is \textbf{no} perturbation theory applied in this case.
+This is in stark contrast with the algorithm developed in~\cite{yamamoto_monte_2018} in which neutrons evolve in the unperturbed geometry and the effect of the geometrical change is estimated using perturbation tallies.